 On the rooftop of Wild Life Sydney Zoo, guests can get up close and personal with these beautiful creatures.
 It’s slightly intimidating to be around a koala in real life (especially if you’ve ever seen YouTube videos of koalas when angry) so it was nice to have a guide facilitating the interaction.
 Pictures are taken and provided afterwards in print and on a CD for a price.
 The experience includes breakfast.

 The koalas are so soft, and so cuddly!
 You’re not supposed to call them koala bears because they’re marsupials.
 This is something the team at Sydney Wild Life had to keep reminding me of since old habits die hard.

 I can see why so many people unconsciously associate them with stuffed animals — they look just like the teddy bears you’d find on a store shelf.
 Be warned though, koalas are wild animals, not pets, and should be handled with caution under supervision by a professional.

 Kangaroos at WildLife Sydney Zoo

 After I made my koala dreams come true, I headed straight for the kangaroo area.
 At the time, there were limited viewings a day and you had to win a ticket via lottery.
 Thankfully, I managed to snag a ticket.

 There I was, the sole 5’2″ adult in a single file line of children set to pet the kangaroos, with a smile bigger than all of them.
 And while my kangaroo didn’t look up to take a good shot, I figured it was best to just let him enjoy his lunch.

-I hope you found this post helpful and that you too can have your own koala/kangaroo encounter on a visit to Sydney.
+I hope you found this post helpful and that you too can have your own koala and kangaroo encounter on a future visit to Australia.
 Till next time, safe travels!